What is Federal Work-Study?

 Many jobs are available, both on and off-campus and include community service work.
 The FWS Program offers training for our students where they can work up to 20 hours weekly and gain valuable experience.

 To be considered for the Federal Work-Study (FWS) Program, you must complete the Free Application for Federal Student Aid (FAFSA) and answer “Yes” to the question, “Are you interested in work-study?” on the FAFSA application.
 Students may be allocated a Federal Work-Study award for the academic year based on the FAFSA.
-Funds are allocated on a first-come, first-serve basis; therefore, we advise that you complete your FAFSA as early as possible.
+Federal Work-Study funds are allocated by The Department of Education on a first-come, first-serve basis; therefore, we advise that you complete your FAFSA as early as possible.
+Please keep in mind, answering “Yes” to the Work-Study question on FAFSA does not guarantee an award.

 Work Study is awarded to: